Cycling74/rnbo.example.daisy/README.md

 https://daisy.audio/tutorials/cpp-dev-env/#1-install-the-toolchain

-please only try out this exmaple after you successfully exported a few Daisy examples on to your hardware.
+please only try out this example after you successfully exported a few Daisy examples on to your hardware.

 ## Installation